Taxonomy and Hierarchical Data

 be triples and sophisticated predicate trees of logical or mereotopologic operators.

-These tools were created to increase the dimensionality of database user
+These tools were created to increase the dimensionality of database user interfaces.

-data analysis queries in what is relatively “real time” compared to a program
+analysis queries in what is relatively “real time” compared to a program

 development cycle and with respect to the time from recognition of the need